 - Polycystic Ovaries: The ovaries might get enlarged.
 The follicles containing immature eggs may also develop around the ovary.

 What are the causes of PCOS?

-The most common PCOS cause is family history.
+Family history can be a risk factor for developing PCOS, but it is not the only cause.
+The exact cause of PCOS is still unknown.
 People who have a problem in their genes and blood are likely to develop it.